 The ecological importance of the greater study area is reflected in the findings of the aquatic assessment, particularly with reference to the four sites on the larger Tsitsa River (Ecostatus values ranging between A (Natural) to C (moderately modified) for assessments pertaining to invertebrates and invertebrate habitat).
 Fish fauna diversity was, however, depauperate as was also indicated in literature sources consulted.
 Smaller streams are thought to be less resilient to environmental change and more sensitive to disturbances, simply because of the smaller spatial scale in terms of potential areas of refugia and associated faunal and floral diversity to act as "buffer" to change.
 This is also reflected in the assessment results, with the tributary assessments generally yielding lower classifications.
 Seasonal changes in terms of the macro-invertebrate assessments are evident, with lower classifications being recorded during the lower flow period in June 2014.
-However, the contributions of lower flow and hence also potentially poorer water quality, as well as potential diffuse and point sources (agriculture activities and existing rural settlements) cannot be quantified at present.
+Based on the observations made during the site assessments, changes in water quality during the low flow season may affect the aquatic community.
+This is a concern particularly in the smaller streams emanating in the vicinity of the communities, where potential diffuse and point source pollution exist (e.g. agricultural activities and existing rural settlements) and bacteriological impacts, reduced dissolved oxygen, as well as elevated nitrates and phosphates are observed, due to reduced dilution.
+Although this was observed during the site assessments, the contributions of lower flow and hence also potentially poorer water quality, as well as sources of pollution cannot be quantified at present.